Healthy and inclusive spaces to thrive in

 Our Healthy Cities programme

-In 2024, the programme supported over 500,000 participants, unlocking £3.5m in projects to support urban health and climate resilience in 68 cities.
+In 2025, the programme supported over 1 million participants, unlocking £3m in projects to support urban health and climate resilience across more than 50 cities.

 Our nature regeneration efforts focus on deprived urban areas across cities where Bupa has a presence, and peri-urban areas where nature is declining.